aaalgo/picpac/README.md

 Run ```picpac-explorer db``` and point the web browser to port 18888.
 If the program is executed under a GUI environment, the browser will be automatically opened.

-# Building
+# Building C++ Binaries

-The basic library depends on OpenCV 2.x and Boost.
+The basic library depends on OpenCV and Boost.
 The dependency on [Json11](https://github.com/dropbox/json11) is provided as git submodule, which can be pulled in by
 ```
 git submodule init